-Everyone who works out wants to know how to get better results at the gym.
+Everyone who is working out wants to know how to get better results at the gym.

-The worst feeling in the world is training hard and feeling like you are going nowhere fast.
+The worst feeling in the world is working out and feeling like you are going nowhere fast.
 When you look in the mirror and you see no changes it stinks like hot garbage.

 When you are in the gym and your numbers are not improving at all you feel like you are wasting your time.